Skip to content

 Grade: A+

-This indicates the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers are considered to be a measure of the quality of nursing care .
-Pressure ulcers, also referred to as bed sores, are often caused by residents not being moved frequently enough.
+This indicates the percentage of residents that sustained a pressure ulcer.
+Pressure ulcers are considered by many experts to be an indicator of nursing care .
+Pressure ulcers, which are also called bed sores, are often caused by patients staying in one position for too long.

 Minimizes Serious Falls